hsanroman/NST-Manager/README.md

 ## Advantages
  * Able to add/remove multiples devices from a single SmartApp
  * No need to many enter device serial number and login info in preferences
- * Login Info is not stored by the application
+ * Nest Login info is not stored by the application
  * No need to use 3rd Party Polling apps for device updates
  * One single API call for all Nest devices
  * Since there is only a single poll for all devices, updates are more often